sfernana/FCCDIRAC/README.md

 **WARNING**

-Applications are setting environment by asking the following configuration file :
+Applications are getting FCCSW environment by asking this configuration file :

-- DIRAC_INSTALLATION/etc/dirac.cfg
+- /path/to/DIRAC_INSTALLATION/etc/dirac.cfg

 It contains sections where the path of the environment script is hardcoded.

-Each application is looking for this file for setting the environment.
+Each application is looking for this file for setting the environment and FCC applications use by default the version **v0.8.1** of FCCSW release.

-If your are using CVMFS/AFS DIRAC installation, it contains already FCC environment script.
+If your are using CVMFS/AFS DIRAC installation, it contains already the default path of the FCCSW environment script :

-If your are not using CVMFS/AFS DIRAC installation, then ensure that this file contains FCC environment else
+	/cvmfs/fcc.cern.ch/sw/0.8.1/init_fcc_stack.sh

-applications won't run.
+If your are not using CVMFS/AFS DIRAC installation, then ensure that **dirac.cfg** file contains the path of the FCCSW environment script else applications won't run.

-For each new release, the release manager has to update this file of the CVMFS/AFS DIRAC installation by contacting CLIC group.
+For each new release, the release manager has to update **dirac.cfg** file of the CVMFS/AFS DIRAC installation by contacting CLIC group.

-In principle, you have to set the application's version (which is set by default to **v0.8.1**)
+And you have to set the version of the application (if you do not want to use by default the version **v0.8.1**)

 So if the current release of FCC software is different from the default, release manager should have updated **dirac.cfg** of CVMFS/AFS DIRAC installation.